Sangvai/Fake-news-detection/README.md

 **Results**
 The model achieved perfect classification on the test set, demonstrating strong ability to distinguish between real and fake news articles in this dataset.

-Note: The 100% accuracy suggests potential data leakage or an overly simple test set - further validation with different datasets is recommended for production use.